birdie1/victron/README.md

 # VictronConnect Bluetooth & Serial

-**This repository is in no way approved by or afiliated with the official Victron Energy repository.**
+**This repository is in no way approved by or affiliated with the official Victron Energy repository.**
 **I am not responsible for any problems or damages with your devices or this code**

 **Only run this script if you are sure you know what you are doing!**